MitanshuBaranwal/spam-mail-prediction/README.md

 # spam-mail-prediction
-Code to predict spam mails using logistic regression and TfidfVectorizer
+Project to predict spam mails using logistic regression and TfidfVectorizer